leebyron/iterall/README.md

 size.
 This library also seeks to leverage and mirror the [ECMAScript specification][] in its behavior as much as possible and reasonable.

-This repository has far more documentation and explaination than code, and it is expected that the majority of contributions will come in the form of improving these.
+This repository has far more documentation and explanation than code, and it is expected that the majority of contributions will come in the form of improving these.